 To prepare the audit plan, you will be required to determine the following information:

-1. Audit objectives
+- Audit objectives

 The audit objectives usually refers to the area to be audited such as a documentation or a process audit to check your organisation’s compliance to a certain standard internally.
-Audit objectives can also be determined for external parties to ensure that the processes and methods used by your suppliers are compliant or if improvement is required.
+Audit objectives can also be determined for external parties to ensure that the processes and methods used by your suppliers are compliant or if improvement is required. - Expected dates of the audit and its location (Online, Offline or On-site audit)

 The expected dates of the audit and its location is an important information for the respective personnel or department being audited to prepare ahead in time for the documentation or process audit.
-The audit location shall also be coordinated to ensure that the mode of communication is smooth for collection of audit evidence.
+The audit location shall also be coordinated to ensure that the mode of communication is smooth for collection of audit evidence. - Audit committee such as the lead auditors and observers as well as the department or personnel to be audited

 The audit committee should be clearly defined for the auditees to understand the scope, processes and documentation that will be audited.
-This information also prevents any conflict of interest in the auditors conducting the documentation or process audit.Internal auditors selected to perform the audit shall also be sufficiently trained to be able to conduct internal audits in accordance with the required standards.
+This information also prevents any conflict of interest in the auditors conducting the documentation or process audit.Internal auditors selected to perform the audit shall also be sufficiently trained to be able to conduct internal audits in accordance with the required standards. - Audit criteria

-Audit criteria can be a list of standards required by your organisation to comply with or a set of processes specified by your organisation for your suppliers or external stakeholders to comply with.
+Audit criteria can be a list of standards required by your organisation to comply with or a set of processes specified by your organisation for your suppliers or external stakeholders to comply with. - Methods of audit

 The methods of audit will aid the auditee in preparing ahead the required documentation and evidences for the actual audit.
 Methods such as documentation, interview and observational audits may be performed depending on the scope of the audit.
 This will also affect the location of the audit and will allow you to manage the audit better.